ipfabric/docs/docs/IP_Fabric_GUI/management/configuration.md

 ## Overview

-Configuration management can be found at **Management --> Configuration** and **backs up the running configuration** of managed network devices based on the defined trigger.
+Configuration management can be found in **Management --> Configuration** and **backs up the running configuration** of managed network devices based on the defined trigger.
 Downloaded configuration is then available for viewing in full or sanitized formats, or for comparison. **Only changed configurations** are stored, and these report both the time of the last change and the time of the last configuration check for a change.

 Configuration can be retrieved in `full` or `sanitized` forms.
 Sanitization removes all passwords and network identification information from the configuration to prevent sharing of sensitive information.